Incarnations of the Doctor

-- Kent Brockman News: He desperately wants to be an Intrepid Reporter, but he's actually this getting no respect from his old teacher and is generally seen as a joke.
+- Kent Brockman News: He desperately wants to be an Intrepid Reporter, but he's actually this getting no respect from his old teacher and being generally seen as a joke.
 It's implied he flunked out of the Academy and this was the only job he could get.

-- Old Friend: Well more like acquaintance, but he and the Doctor were at the Academy together, and they knew each other well enough to recognize each other by sight though it takes Runcible a few seconds.
+- Old Friend: Well, more like acquaintance, but he and the Doctor were at the Academy together, and they knew each other well enough to recognize each other by sight though it takes Runcible a few seconds.

-Borusa (Fourth, Fifth and War Doctors)
+Borusa (First, Fourth, Fifth and War Doctors)

-One of the Doctor's oldest friends, and a beloved mentor, originally a teacher at the Academy, he eventually retired and went into politics Cardinal, Chancellor, and then Lord President.
+One of the Doctor's oldest friends, and a beloved mentor; originally a teacher at the Academy, he eventually retired and went into politics Cardinal, Chancellor, and then Lord President.
 Borusa was a major recurring character throughout the franchise in the 1970s and 1980s.
 Each time with a different face.
 While he was obviously on the Doctor's side during his first two appearances, Borusa appeared to be a little shady during "Arc of Infinity" and turned out to be outright evil in "The Five Doctors".
 While he certainly survived until the end of the Time War, he didn't do much beyond his last appearance.